-With this in mind, many couples opt to enter into post-separation agreements to bridge the gap between when they separate and when permanent orders are entered.
-A post separation agreement is a legally binding instrument that may address issues such as property division, living arrangements, spousal support, debt, expenses, child custody, and child support.
+With this in mind, many couples opt to enter into a separation agreement to bridge the gap between when they separate and when permanent orders are entered or even longer.
+A separation agreement is a legally binding instrument that may address issues such as property division, living arrangements, spousal support, debt, expenses, child custody, and child support.
 If parties can reach this agreement, it can be an incredible relief for everyone involved, as it creates predictability, structure, and stability.

-A post separation agreement is a contract between spouses.
+A separation agreement is a contract between spouses.
 It is not a court order and does not have to be approved by a court.
 Therefore, if a party violates the agreement, they are in “breach” of contract.
-Generally, a contract will spell out the procedures and remedy in the event of a breach or disagreement about the contract.
+Generally, a contract will specify the procedures and remedy in the event of a breach or disagreement about the contract.
 This may include arbitration or mediation; however, the ultimate remedy is to file a lawsuit to seek enforcement of the terms of the contract.
-This may result in the court ordering the party in breach to perform the terms of the contract, to pay damages, or to pay sanctions for failure to comply.
+This may result in the court ordering the party in breach to perform the terms of the contract, to pay damages, or to pay sanctions such as the other party’s attorney’s fees for failure to comply.

 In contrast, if the parties opt to present the agreement to the court for approval, and the court chooses to adopt the agreement as an order of the court, then the remedy is a little different.
 Instead of filing a new lawsuit to enforce a contract, the aggrieved spouse will instead file a motion to enforce the existing court order.